hydro-project/hydroflow/book/example_3_stream.md

 In our previous examples, data came from within the Hydroflow spec, via Rust iterators and the [`source_iter`](./surface_ops.gen.md#source_iter) operator.
 In most cases, however, data comes from outside the Hydroflow spec.
 In this example, we'll see a simple version of this idea, with data being generated on the same machine and sent into the channel programmatically via Rust.

-We start with a skeleton much like before:
+For discussion, we start with a skeleton much like before:

 ```rust
 use hydroflow::hydroflow_syntax;